PieFlavr/CPE471-Project-1/README.md

 - **CSV Export**: Exports training data, rewards, steps, and action sequences to CSV files.

 ## Project Submission Files
-The project report and its used data files are organized in a folder named `report`.
+The project report and its used data files are organized in a folder named `project_data`.
 This folder includes the training data for two different grid sizes using both Q-Learning and Q-Lambda algorithms:

 - **5x5 Grid**:
     - Training data for Q-Learning